ryansupak2/poliana-lego-scarface/docs/instructions.md

 * All Pawns start in their Color-corresponding Jail.
 * Each Pawn must "Break Out of Jail" by rolling exactly [6] on a single Die.
+* Each Break Out advances that Pawn to "Square 0" just outside their Jail.
-* Each Pawn then moves to "Square 0", and then each Pawn must then travel counterclockwise down the Hallway.
+* Eacg Pawn must travel counterclockwise down the Hallway.
 * Optionally, any Pawn may travel over any Catwalk (and not just the one on their side of the Board) as they advance.
-* At the "Square 9" corresponding to Team Color, each Pawn advamces to their Color-corresponding Stairway.
+* At the "Square 9" corresponding to Team Color, each Pawn advamces to their Team's Stairway.
+* To reach Exit from the Stairway, the exact amoubt to reach the Exit Space (and no more) must be rolled on a simgle Die.
+* Once all (4x) of a Player's Pawns are in Exit, that Player wins the Game.

 ### Starting Positions